younesaassila/ttv-lol-pro/FAQ.md

 #### Q) Why does the Chrome extension need the permissions to read traffic on all websites?

 A) We require a very specific permission for the V2 system to work, `proxy`, as specified [here](src/manifest.chromium.json).
-Chrome does a really aggresive naming to that permission, as if it's used in a malicious manner, an extension could forward all the requests to a proxy server of his choice.
+Chrome does a really aggresive naming to that permission, as if it's used in a malicious manner, an extension could forward all the requests to a proxy server of its choice.

 You can take a look at the extension's source code.
 We only proxy the following domains related to Twitch for the system to work: